 1. Get Vaccinated

-When you plan on visiting the Amazon, start thinking about vaccination early on.
+When you plan on Trip to the Amazon, start thinking about vaccination early on.
 You should get vaccinated 4-6 weeks prior to travel, to give your body time to build immunity against common viruses in the area.

 The vaccinations you need for your Amazonian vacation include: